-5.1 and this Section 11, nothing contained in this Easement shall be construed to entitle DISTRICT to bring any action against GRANTOR for any injury to or change in the Property resulting from causes beyond GRANTOR's control, including wildfire, flood, storm, earth movement, or a tortious or criminal act of a third party which GRANTOR could not have reasonably prevented, or from any prudent action taken by GRANTOR under emergency conditions to prevent, abate, or mitigate significant injury to the Property resulting from such causes so long as such action, to the extent that GRANTOR has control, is designed and carried out in such a way as to further the Conservation Purpose of this Easement.
-Notwithstanding the foregoing, GRANTOR shall be liable to DISTRICT for modifications or damage to the Property that impair or damage the Conservation Values of the Property when those modifications or damage result from the acts or omissions of third parties whose use of or presence on the Property is authorized by GRANTOR or within GRANTOR's control.
-In the event that the Conservation Values of the Property are damaged or impaired as a result of the acts or omissions of third parties, regardless of whether such damages or impairments result from unauthorized access to the Property or uses of activities beyond GRANTOR's control, GRANTOR shall diligently pursue all available legal remedies against such parties to ensure restoration of the Property.
-Nothing contained herein shall limit or preclude GRANTOR's or DISTRICT's rights to pursue any third party for damages to the Property's Conservation Values.
+11. Acts Beyond GRANTOR's Control.
+Except as otherwise provided in Section 5.1.5 and this Section 11, nothing contained in this Easement shall be construed to entitle DISTRICT to bring any action against GRANTOR for any injury to or change in the Property resulting from causes beyond GRANTOR's control, including wildfire, flood, storm, earth movement, or a tortious or criminal act of a third party which GRANTOR could not have reasonably prevented, or from any prudent action taken by GRANTOR under emergency conditions to prevent, abate, or mitigate significant injury to the Property resulting from such causes so long as such action, to the extent that GRANTOR has control, is designed and carried out in such a way as to further the Conservation Purpose of this Easement.
+Notwithstanding the foregoing, GRANTOR shall be liable to DISTRICT for modifications or damage to the Property that impair or damage the Conservation Values of the Property when those modifications or damages result from the acts or omissions of third parties whose use of or presence on the Property is authorized or requested by GRANTOR.
+In the event that the Conservation Values of the Property are damaged or impaired as a result of the acts or omissions of third parties, GRANTOR shall diligently pursue all available legal remedies against such parties to ensure restoration of the Property.
+Nothing contained herein limits or precludes GRANTOR's or DISTRICT's rights to pursue any third party for damages to the Property's Conservation Values.